Garden State Parkway: 2000s

 In April 2001, a project to replace the Dover Road overpass to allow for improvements to said road was completed.
-Later that year, a law was also passed that required tolls to be kept as long as there are construction projects occurring, effectively shooting down any proposals to de-toll the tolled segments.
+Later that year, a law was also passed that required tolls to be kept as long as there are construction projects occurring, effectively shooting down any proposals to make the entire parkway toll-free.

 On July 9, 2003, Governor Jim McGreevey's plan to disband the New Jersey Highway Authority and give control of the parkway to the New Jersey Turnpike Authority (NJTA) was completed.
 Additionally, in November of that year, construction was completed on the $16.23 million exit 89, a new southbound exit and northbound entrance in Lakewood.
 This new exit featured a toll facility, and was located in the same general area as exit 88.
 Due to featuring collector-distributor lanes, the Cedar Bridge Road bridge had to be demolished and a replacement with a wider superstructure built in its place.

-In 2005, the entrance and exit at exit 123 were both widened from one lane to two lanes, a southbound entrance was constructed at exit 131, and missing links were constructed at exit 114 as well as exit 13.
+In 2005, the entrance and exit at exit 123 were both widened from one to two lanes, a southbound entrance was constructed at exit 131, and missing links were constructed at exit 114 as well as exit 13.

-In 2006, exit 77, an entirely new interchange, was opened to traffic.
-The interchange, which had the northbound and southbound ramps constructed 1/2 mi away from each other to avoid demolition of the nearby Double Trouble State Park, contains one toll facility in each direction.
-Later that year, a project was also completed that rebuilt the overpass carrying NJ 138 eastbound over the Parkway.
-This allowed the roadway underneath it to be widened from three to four lanes, as well as eliminating a curve the old overpass contained.

 In March 2007, a project to reconstruct exit 69 was completed.
 New ramps were built, and the existing ones were demolished.
 Unlike them, the new ramps had full connections; the new ones were also tolled, with two plazas being built on each side.
 This also came with replacement of the overpass carrying traffic over the parkway with a longer one.

 In September 2006, construction began on improvements to exit 145.
-This project, which replaced the ramps with longer and wider ones as well as building new EZ-Pass lanes at the ramps toll plaza, was completed in November 2007 at the price of $11 million, and was completed three years ahead of schedule.
+This project, which replaced the ramps with longer and wider ones as well as building new E-ZPass lanes at the ramp's toll plaza, was completed in November 2007 at the price of $11 million, and was completed three years ahead of schedule.

 In October 2007, a project to improve exit 135 began.
 It was completed circa May 2008.

 In 2001, plans to reconstruct exit 63 and add missing connections were announced.
 This project was completed in late 2008.
-That same year, the speed limit was reverted to 55 mph between mileposts 80 and 100 in order to reduce accidents.